VUEngine/VUEngine-Plugins/postProcessing/Lantern/readme.md

 Usage
 -----

-Add to any SpatialObject using either `VUEngine::pushFrontProcessingEffect` or `VUEngine::pushBackProcessingEffect`.
+Add to any SpatialObject using either `VUEngine::pushFrontPostProcessingEffect` or `VUEngine::pushBackPostProcessingEffect`.